zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Well, Fabian says that the “livelihood” of the peop le in this area depends on having “a reliable water supply for their crops.” “ Livelihood” (livelihood) is how you make money, how you earn money to live.
 In an a rea that has a lot of agriculture, a lot of “crops” (crops) – which are p lants that are grown for food or to make other products – you need a lot of water.
 That ’s why Fabian says that they need a “reliable,” that is dependable, “water suppl y” – something that will give them the water they need.

 Lia responds, “You make it sound,” meaning you make  it appear, you make it seem, “like we’re experiencing another Dust Bowl wh en the water table is just a little low.”
-The term “Dust Bowl” (bowl) refers to a specific period of time in the 1930s in the United States, when there was a drough t in the middle part of the United States, causing a lot of people who lived th ere to leave.
+The term “Dust Bowl” (bowl) refers to a specific period of time in the 1930s in the United States, when there was a drough t in the middle part of the United States, causing a lot of people who lived there to leave.
 In fact, many of the people who lived in this area moved to Californ ia in order to find work.
 Lia is saying that the situation now is not like the Dust Bowl.
 It’s not that bad.

 She says, “The water table is just a little low.”
 T he “water table” (table) refers to the water that is below the surface of the ground –  how deeply below the ground the water is found.
 Lia is saying it isn’t really a  serious drought.
 Fabian disagrees.
 He says, “I think it’s a little more serious than t hat” – that is, than how you are describing it, Lia.
 Lia says, “What we need here is  a reservoir.”
 A “reservoir” (reservoir) is a large area used to hold or store w ater that is used by a town or a city.
 Many cities have reservoirs.
 Los Angeles has a couple of reservoirs, but apparently where Lia and Fabian live, there is no r eservoir.